Updated: Apr 12

 4. Making Yourself Low Priority: Even the airline will tell you: before you can save someone else, you have to put on your own oxygen mask.
 You will be better able to do your job, love your family, and be a friend if you take care of you first.
 Move yourself to the top of your priority list.

 5. Lack of Trust: If you don’t believe you can lose the weight, you won’t.
+Simple as that.
 You’ll make excuses to skip exercising and eating better.
-Basically, your follow through will suck.
-The saying really is true: if you believe it, you will achieve it.
+You'll consistently find "reasons" you can't show up for yourself.
+And you'll talk yourself out of any progress made along the way.
+Basically, your self-talk and follow through will suck.
+The saying really rings true: if you believe it, you can achieve it.

 It all comes back to self-love.

-To blast through your mental barriers, you’ve got to learn to love yourself and that means knowing yourself, seeing yourself as you really are, and being willing to nurture yourself the way you would anyone else you love.
+To blast through your mental barriers, you’ve got to learn to love yourself and that means knowing yourself, seeing yourself as you really are (not what you think you are), and being willing to treat yourself the way you would your best friend or a loved one.